 Most homeowners know better than to throw solid objects down the drain.
 For pet owners, though, additional precautionary measures are in order.
-Pets and septic systems can coexist, though you need to be extra mindful.
-Pet and pet byproducts can cause harm to the septic system’s tank and pipes.
+Septic system maintenance for pet owners isn’t rocket science, but it’s important to keep a few things in mind.

-Pet hair is a common drain-clogging material, and while it’s biodegradable, it does take a while to completely break down.
-Cats especially like to sit inside kitchen sinks, leaving behind fur.
+Pet hair, like human hair, is a common drain-clogging material, and while it’s biodegradable, it does take a while to completely break down.
 You can easily reduce the buildup of both pet fur and human hair with a mesh strainer.
 We often discover excess pet hair during a septic pump.
 Find a strainer for $2 to $3 at your local hardware store.

-Some dogs have a tendency to dig miniature craters in your yard.
-Larger breeds can dig deep enough to expose the pipes.
-While a dog’s paws are unlikely to damage the pipes, this may disrupt the drain field.
+Some breeds of dogs have a tendency to dig holes, and larger breeds can dig holes deep enough to expose the pipes.
+While a dog’s paws aren’t likely to damage the pipes, they can disrupt the drain field.
 This can mess with the field’s ability to let waste back into the water table.
 This is also just as bad for your dog, because it could be exposed to partially treated waste water.

 Our OSS inspections also commonly reveal a buildup of cat litter in septic systems.
-Regardless of what the package says, please do not dispose of kitty litter down the drain.
-The litter petrifies the poo, making it harder for septic bacteria to break it down.
+Regardless of what the package says, don’t put kitty litter down the drain.
+The litter petrifies the poo, which makes it harder for septic bacteria to break it down.

 Serving Bellingham, Ferndale, Lynden, Everson, Deming, Lummi Island, Nooksack, Blaine, Whatcom & Skagit Counties, Maple Falls, Bow Birch Bay, Custer, and Acme